Flying with Toddlers: From Security Lines to Activity Bags

 Choosing the right hotel setup can also make a big difference, especially when everyone needs sleep.
 This breakdown of adjoining hotel rooms versus a family suite can help you decide what works best for your family and your budget.

-And if flying is only part of your journey, you may also want to check out this guide to essential family road trip gear for ideas that keep kids comfortable and entertained once you’re back on the road.
+And if flying is only part of your journey, you may also want to check out our guide to essential family road trip gear for ideas that keep kids comfortable and entertained once you’re back on the road.

 More Posts to Explore